forfudan/MojoMiji/src/docs/advanced/lifetime.md

 The design philosophy of Mojo and Rust lifetime systems is different.
 Different people may prefer one over the other.
 From my perspective, I prefer Mojo's design for the following reasons:

-1. By putting the origin reference in the annotation of the pointer or alias, the chains of the relationship between the owner and the borrower is more explicit and clear.
+1. By putting the origin reference in the annotation of the pointers or references, the chains of the relationship between the owner and the borrower is more explicit and clear.
-1. This annotation only needs to be done in the reference (alias or safe pointer).
+1. This annotation only needs to be done in the references or safe pointers, but not in the owner variables.
 1. The syntax is more elegant and Pythonic, since `&'a` looks quite strange.

 ## Lifetime in functions - ref vs Pointer